Communication and Media

 Prerequisites: Senior status and consent of instructor.
 The capstone experience requires seniors to produce an original research project, a representative portfolio, or an intrinsic case study, which exemplifies their undergraduate study.
 Students will present their work to the instructor supervising the course, as well as program related-faculty.
 Repeatable up to 6 credit hours.

-Interim Chair and Teaching Professor
+Interim Chair and Professor of Communication

 Alice Hall